Name: Natasha Collins

 Whilst at Comberton Village College she was awarded her youth sports trust sports leaders award, she also attended the Sports Coach UK Fundamentals of Movement course as well as some sports coaching conferences.

 She is currently a 2nd Dan and has won quite a few medals for the club during her time as an athlete.
-She is now the Performance development and AASE coach.
+She is now the Head Coach for the club.

 In January 2012 Natasha Represented England in the Commonwealth tournament and finished 7th after injuring her shoulder.